hcampbell98/BO55-Visualisation/README.md

-# Vehicle Data Analysis Tool
+# Lisense Analysis - BO55 Plates

 This Python application analyzes vehicle data from a CSV file and generates visualizations of vehicle makes.